You Make the Call - Forester Network

 You Make the Call

 Growing up in the suburbs of Detroit, I used to listen to Detroit Tiger baseball games on the radio while cleaning the garage, or sitting by the lake, or working a summer job.
-The voice doing the play-by-play was George Kell.
-He used what we now call “Kell-isms” in describing some of the action.
+The voice doing the play-by-play was Ernie Harwell.
+He used what we now call “Harwell-isms” in describing some of the action.

-For example, to describe a pitcher’s wind-up and release, Kell would say, “He kicks…and deals.”
-If a batter didn’t swing at a strike, Kell would utter a disgusted, “He watched that go by like a house on the side of the road.”
+For example, to describe a pitcher’s wind-up and release, Harwell would say, “He kicks…and deals.”
+If a batter didn’t swing at a strike, Harwell would utter a disgusted, “He watched that go by like a house on the side of the road.”
 And then there was his iconic call on long home runs, “This one’s well hit…waaaaay back…it’s gone!
 A home run!”Add MSW Management Weekly to your Newsletter Preferences and keep up with the latest articles on municipal solid waste management: landfill disposal, recycling, waste collection, waste collection containers and vehicles, waste to energy, and waste vehicle safety.

 Those phrases have stuck with me through the decades.
 I remember the tone, the intention, and the situation behind them.
 And maybe that’s why it’s not such a bad idea behind the City of Toronto’s recent public service announcement for recycling.